 Transport teams have a unique opportunity to make a big impact on the overall satisfaction and comfort level for each patient while also collaborating with and supporting clinicians and hospital staff in the process.
 A dedicated transport department can mean more open schedules for clinicians and increased efficiency throughout the hospital.
 Additionally, transporters play a fundamental role in evaluating each step of the transport process to help improve technical components, safety protocols, and patient interaction.
 This small change brings about big results that are felt across the entire facility.

-To learn more about HHS Patient Transportation and our industry-leading solutions, contact us.
+To learn more about HHS patient flow and our industry-leading solutions, contact us.

-David Kraeger — President, Patient Transportation & Linen Services
+David Kraeger — President, Patient Transportation & Linen Utilization

-With over 25 years of healthcare experience, David Kraeger has an in-depth understanding of how support services impact patient flow.
-As the President of Patient Transportation and Linen Services, Kraeger creates opportunities to directly impact facility revenue by utilizing cloud technology.
-In addition, he helps facilities to increase their efficiency by transforming weak areas in system processes.
-Through improved reporting, notifications, and labor management, Kraeger has streamlined patient flow and increased bed availability for HHS’ partners.
+With over 30 years of healthcare experience, David Kraeger has an in-depth understanding of how support services impact patient throughput.
+As the President of Patient Flow and Linen Utilization, Kraeger creates opportunities to directly impact facility revenue and expenses by utilizing cloud technology.